kalafut/kalafut.net/site/content/posts/taking-an-sql-query-from-2s-to-4ms.md

 Second check: **LIKE query**.
 My quickly thrown-together query system probably was searching for things it didn't need to.
 So I tried some versions without that clause at all and... 😕

-At this point I just start "bisecting" between fast and slow versions of this query and landed on the culprit:
+At this point I just started "bisecting" between fast and slow versions of this query and landed on the culprit:

 `ORDER BY created DESC`

-This seemed innocuous enough, especially with the index in place, but the problem was that I wasn't sorting on integer timestamps, but rather on was `created` really was:
+This seemed innocuous enough, especially with the index in place, but the problem was that I wasn't sorting on integer timestamps, but rather on what `created` really is:

 `strftime('%Y-%m-%d %H:%M:%f', datetime(created_ms/1000.0, 'unixepoch', '-8 hours'))`

-This meant SQLite was first formatting the times of *all* rows in the table and then sorting on that.
-I changed this bit to:
+This meant SQLite was first formatting the times of *all* rows in the table (millions) and then sorting on that.
+I updated the `ORDER BY` expression to:

 `ORDER BY created_at DESC`